lloydlobo/keystoke-statusbar/README.md

 #### For raw live output

-1. Open a terminal and navigate to the `keystrokes` directory.
+1. Open a terminal and navigate to the `keylogger` directory.
 2. Run the following command:

    ```shell